 The largest of the religious groups in Syria are the Sunni Muslims.
 We should take note thought that the Twelver Shia sects of Syria are concentrated between Homs and Aleppo.
 Homs and its Baba Amr neighborhood is center stage to today's revolutionary fighting.
 Journalists are prohibited from entering Syria, so the news in this area is from raw amateur video documenting explosions, gunfire and shouts of "Allahu Akbar".

-Notably, the Twelver faith, a counterfeit of the 12 Disciples, is in the majority in both Iran and Iraq.
+Notably, the Shiite Twelver faith, a counterfeit of the 12 Tribes of Israel and the 12 Disciples, is in the majority in both Iran and Iraq.
 The belief they hold is that their Mahdi will be none other than the "returned" Twelfth Imam.
 "Twelvers" believe the Twelfth Imam is the 12th successor of Muhammad who is an infallible man that has been in hiding and will return to rule over the world as a messianic figure and they also believe that he will return with Christ as his Muslim aid to establish the final global governance of Islam.
-The following is a documentary describing the belief of the the Twelver faith with a focus on Iran'r role.
+You may want to link to this film which is a documentary describing the belief of the the Twelver faith with a keen narrative on Iran's role.

 Unlike Isaiah's prophecy that promises a wonderful outcome for Egypt in which God says Egypt will be a blessing after an evil ruler governs for a time in the end of days, the prophecy of Isaiah for Damascus is truly horrific.